Church of St Peter ad Vincula, Colemore: Interior

 The transept arch is Norman.
 Between the nave and chancel is a 16th-century wooden screen.
 In the east wall of the transept is a piscina and a squint, and in the south wall are the remains of a rood staircase.
 There is another piscina in the south wall of the chancel.
 In the north wall of the chancel is a recess that originally contained an Easter Sepulchre.
-The floor of the chancel contains ledger slabs commemorating former rectors of the parish, and from its ceiling hang two chandeliers.
+The floor of the chancel contains ledger stones commemorating former rectors of the parish, and from its ceiling hang two chandeliers.
 The font dates from the 12th century.
 It is made from Purbeck marble and consists of a square bowl supported by a central drum and columns at the corners.
 The drum is carved on two sides with arcades, on one side with scallops, and on the other side with an interlocking pattern.
 The oak lectern dates from 1874.The stained glass in the east window is by Kempe, and depicts Saint Peter in chains, the Resurrection, and Saint John.
 Two bells hang from beneath the bellcote at the west end, one cast in about 1380 at Wokingham, and the other in 1627 by Ellis Knight of Reading.
 On the walls are memorials dated 1692, 1748 and 1814.